 -

-As of May 1, 2024, there are two operational utility-scale solar arrays located in unincorporated Johnson County, a third one is being built, and a fourth is approved to be built.
+There are several operational utility-scale solar arrays located in unincorporated Johnson County, and one is approved to be built but has not started construction.

 Existing: Farmers Electric Cooperative array near Frytown.
 1.5 MW on approximately nine acres.
 It began operating in 2014 and expanded in 2016.